 In Geography, our intent is for the curriculum to promote a curiosity about the world and the people within it for our learners.
 The curriculum will enable our learners to be confident to understand and ask questions about the world around them.
 Geography is, by nature an investigative subject, which develops an understanding of concepts, knowledge and skills.
 We seek to promote children’s interest and understanding about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 We want pupils to become global citizens who are able to make sense of a complex and ever-changing world.

-Throughout Year 7 and 8, pupils will consolidate and extend their knowledge of the world’s major countries and their physical and human features.
-They will understand how geographical processes interact to create distinctive human and physical landscapes that change over time.
+In lower school, pupils will consolidate and extend their knowledge of the world’s major countries and their physical and human features.
+In line with our DEEP curriculum, they will understand how geographical processes interact to create distinctive human and physical landscapes that change over time.
 In doing so, they will become aware of increasingly complex geographical systems in the world around them.
-They will develop greater competence in using geographical knowledge, approaches and concepts [such as models and theories] and geographical skills in analysing and interpreting different data sources.
-In this way pupils will continue to enrich their locational knowledge and spatial and environmental understanding. pupils will extend their locational knowledge and deepen their spatial awareness of the world’s countries, and will understand geographical similarities, differences and links between places through the study of the human and physical geography within the world.
+They will develop greater competence in using geographical knowledge, approaches and concepts and geographical skills in analysing and interpreting different data sources.
+In this way, pupils will continue to enrich their locational knowledge and spatial and environmental understanding. pupils will extend their locational knowledge and deepen their spatial awareness of the world’s countries and will understand geographical similarities, differences and links between places through the study of the human and physical geography within the world.

 Topics / Areas of Study